AdguardTeam/dnsproxy/README.md

                           and CIDRs into NXDOMAIN.
 Can be specified multiple times.
       --udp-buf-size=     Set the size of the UDP buffer in bytes.
 A value <= 0 will use the system default.
       --max-go-routines=  Set the maximum number of go routines.
 A value <= 0 will not not set a maximum.
+      --pprof             If present, exposes pprof information on localhost:6060.
       --version           Prints the program version

 Help Options: